How Principal Component Analysis can reduce complexity in demand forecast when you have too many predictors

 Organizations are facing challenges in managing their margins and keeping up with industry growth.
 Predictive analytics has helped organizations to be ahead of the competition and bring value to their customers.
 There are many organizations that have used predictive analytics across departments which have helped them increase market share, cut cost, and retain customers while maintaining healthy margins.

 The key factor while forecasting demand is to list down variables that are going to impact the forecast.
 There has been a great demand for macroeconomic forecasts using many predictors to be able to produce accurate forecasts.
 Whether ignoring or considering all these relevant variables would definitely influence forecasting accuracy and may result in suboptimal forecasts.
-Therefore statisticians have been developing effective ways to utilize information available among these predictors to improve the performance of forecast.
+Therefore statisticians have been developing effective ways to utilize the information available among these predictors to improve the performance of forecasts.

 Let’s look at an example –

-Say we want to analyze customer responses to several characteristics of four types of candies ( Dark, Caramel, Mint, Bar): shape, size, texture, color, packaging, smell, taste and price.
+Say we want to analyze customer responses to several characteristics of four types of candies ( Dark, Caramel, Mint, Bar): shape, size, texture, color, packaging, smell, taste, and price.
 This step is known as product classification (refer picture a)

 We need to determine a smaller number of uncorrelated variables which will help in reducing the complexity while forecasting demand.
 Principal components analysis will allow us to do that.
-The results yield the following patterns (refer picture b):
+The results yield the following patterns (refer to picture b):

 - Taste, smell, and texture form a “Candy quality” component.

 - Packaging and shape form a “Desirability” component.